inmanta/inmanta-core/docs/dashboard/dashboard.rst

 There is also an extra option for the recompile, which is ``Update project & Recompile``.
 This will pull in any new commits and then compile the model.

-Once the compile has succeeded, inmanta will automatically deploy the model and display the currently deployed model in the portal.
+Once the compile has succeeded, the orchestrator will automatically deploy the model.
+The deployment state is then shown in the portal.

 Using the ``Compile Reports`` button we can diagnose problems if our compile failed.